shadiakiki1986/docker-fscrawler/README.md

 #### Download

-Download the following files from the git repository.
+Download the following files from this git repository.
 Cloning the whole repository it _not_ necessary.

 `docker-compose-deployment.yml`
 `build/elasticsearch/docker-healthcheck`